HonzaKubita/packeta.ts/README.md

 <hr>

-Apart from the custom extension of the options object the object stays the same and should support all properties specified in the documentation
+Apart from the new custom properties of the options object, the object properties are the same as in the documentation.

-If you don't want this library to take up two files you can just replace the imports in packeta.ts with the type definitions them selfs
+If you don't want this library to take up two files you can just replace the imports in packeta.ts with the type definitions themselves